I am weary.

 In fact, almost the only part of the chivalric code which everyone followed was the call to arms.
 They just had to pick the ‘right’ side.

-Now I prefer to think of the real King Arthur, whoever he was, as a Celt defending it against the Romans or a Romano-Briton defending his realm against the invading Anglo-Saxons.
+Now I prefer to think of the real King Arthur, whoever he was, as a Celt defending his realm against the Romans or a Romano-Briton defending it against the invading Anglo-Saxons.
 No-one will ever really know.
 Both of those periods of time in my view, however vicious, were marginally preferable to the Middle-ages.
 At least no-one pretended to be chivalrous.

 Still, what has altered since the ancient times when a man with a sword might have stood on this cliff?
 We think of ourselves as more civilised nowadays, but as long as life is cheap and the cries of the weak unheard in a relentless drive for wealth by the powerful; as long as the ‘right’ side changes with the wind; as long as cruelty can be ‘justified’ by ideology, nothing whatsoever has changed.
 The once and future king should stay asleep.
 The final battle will be beyond a sword.